Vanes-sa03/diabetes-prediction-ml/README.md

 ---

 ##Project Structure
+- `WEBSITE/` → All web application files, including the trained model and web interface code.de
-- `Diabetes_Notebook_EDA_and_ML.ipynb` → Data exploration and model building (Jupyter notebook).
+- `Diabetes_Notebook_EDA_and_ML - WITH AUC -ROC.ipynb` → Data exploration and model building (Jupyter notebook).
+- `Project - Predicting diabetes outcome for women.pdf`→ The project group report.
+- `README.md` → This documentation.
+- `REQUIREMENTS.txt` → Python libraries needed to run the app.
 - `TAIPEI_diabetes.csv` → Dataset used for training and testing.
-- `WEBSITE/` → All web application files, including the trained model and web interface code.
-- `Project Requirements for GitHub.txt` → Python libraries needed to run the app.
-- `README.md` → This documentation.

 ---